‘You’re not the first, you’re not the last’: Elder shares insight and advice on recent protests

-“We have tried every method that everybody has told us on what we should do on how to achieve our goal and I’m almost 70-years-old and ask me have we achieved them?
-No. Have we made some improvements?
-Yes.
-But to the scale that we should have?
+“We have tried every method that everybody has told us on what we should do on how to achieve our goal and I’m almost 70 years old and ask me to have we achieved them?
+No, have we made some improvements?
+Yes, but to the scale that we should have?
 No,” said Elder Florence.

+Having lived through the civil rights movement, Florence has a piece of advice to the younger generation.

 LATEST STORIES: